Alig96/nzombies/README.md

 	- Downed players also count as 'dead' towards ending the game
 	- Upon being downed, you equip a pistol if available -(Planned: If no pistol, give starting pistol for the duration of being downed)
+	- Zombies now deal 50-70 damage, but you have health regen on your side!

-- Navigation Gates Creator Tool [BETA]
+- Navigation Locker Tool
-	- Create and Link Nav Gates and Room Controllers
-		- These will make Zombies able to know which doors are open and which 'rooms' they link to
-		- They function sort of like waypoints that can only be used if the linked door is open
-		- This is in Beta as of now and is an Advanced tool (There's a small in-game help menu)
-	- Zombies can now navigate with the use of the Nav Gates and Room Controllers (Still need navmeshes)
+	- Lock Navmeshes or link them to doors!
+		- Zombies will not be able to pathfind through locked navmeshes
+		- Opening a linked door will unlock the navmesh it was tied to
+		- You need to be in a local server with sv_cheats to 1 to visualize them, however they still work without
-		- Only normal zombies can as of now
+		- Only normal zombies can, but you can copy-past the pathfinding check to any other NPC if needed
-	- A setting in the config file will allow you to change the mode this is run

 - Random Box Handler Tool (For Create mode)
 	- Decide which weapons the box can spawn